gradle/gradle/subprojects/docs/src/docs/release/notes.md

         inputs.file "input.txt" withPropertyName "inputFile"
     }

+### Faster Dependency Resolution

+In Gradle 3.0, resolving already-downloaded external dependencies is 5-10% faster than previous versions.

 ### Improvements to the `eclipse-wtp` plugin

 Before Gradle 3.0, the `eclipse-wtp` plugin defined external dependencies for a Java project in the WTP component descriptor.
 This lead to the issues detailed in